 Publication ethics statement

-The editorial board of the journal Nonlinear Dynamics (ND) follows ethics norms accepted by international scientific community and makes every effort to prevent any infringements of the norms.
+The editorial board of the Russian Journal of Nonlinear Dynamics follows ethics norms accepted by international scientific community and makes every effort to prevent any infringements of the norms.
 This publication ethics statement is based on guidelines and standards developed by the Committee on Publication Ethics (COPE) and includes respective responsibilities of authors, reviewers and editors.

 Responsibilities of authors